msaxena2/logic-types-notes/papers/Semantics_and_pragmatics_of_Real-Time_Maude-Olveczky.md

     $\tau_l$ denotes the duration of rewrite, called a tick rule, and may contain variables outside $t$, $t'$.

-Specifying systems in real-time maude
+Specifying systems in Real-Time Maude
 --------------------------------------

 Modules in Real-Time Maude are called timed modules and specified as